Alluxio/alluxio/docs/en/contributor/Building-Alluxio-From-Source.md

 $ mvn -T 2C clean install -DskipTests -Dmaven.javadoc.skip -Dfindbugs.skip \
   -Dcheckstyle.skip -Dlicense.skip
 ```

+> Note: The flag `-Dskip.protoc` skips generating source files related to gRPC proto.
+You can skip this step if you have already built them.

 If you are seeing `java.lang.OutOfMemoryError: Java heap space`, please set the following
 variable to increase the memory heap size for maven: